jfilter/clean-text/README.md

 ## Installation

+To install the GPL-licensed package [unidecode](https://github.com/takluyver/Unidecode) alongside:

 ```bash
 pip install clean-text[gpl]
 ```

-This will install the GPL-licensed package [unidecode](https://github.com/takluyver/Unidecode).
-If it is not available, `clean-text` will resort to Python's [unicodedata.normalize](https://docs.python.org/3.7/library/unicodedata.html#unicodedata.normalize) for [transliteration](https://en.wikipedia.org/wiki/Transliteration).
-Unicode symbols are encoded to their clostest ASCII equivlaent.
-So `ê` gets turned into `e`.
-However, you may also disable this feature altogether.
+You may want to abstain from GPL:

 ```bash
 pip install clean-text
 ```

+If [unidecode](https://github.com/takluyver/Unidecode) is not available, `clean-text` will resort to Python's [unicodedata.normalize](https://docs.python.org/3.7/library/unicodedata.html#unicodedata.normalize) for [transliteration](https://en.wikipedia.org/wiki/Transliteration).
+Transliteration to closest ASCII symbols involes manually mappings, i.e., `ê` to `e`.
+Unidecode's hand-crafted mapping is superiour but unicodedata's are sufficent.
+However, you may want to disable this feature altogether depening on your data and use case.

 ## Usage